jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 (new A).hello();
 ```

 If you run a recent version of Node.js, this will run perfectly fine.
 If you want this code to work on older platforms or in browsers, the code will have to be transformed or “transpiled”.
 We can do this with a tool called [Babel](https://babeljs.io/).
-Install Babel and a preset for it:
+Install Babel (`babel-core`), the command line interface (`babel-cli`) and a preset (`babel-preset-env`) for it:

 ```sh
 $ npm install --save-dev babel-core babel-cli babel-preset-env